***Updated every Monday!***

 Closing Prayer

-Encourage group members to continue reflecting on the sermon throughout the week and to share any insights or experiences at the next meeting.
+Encourage group members to continue reflecting on the sermon throughout the week and to come prepared to share any insights or experiences at the next meeting.